danielpetrov/React-Redux/README.md

 * npm install -g nodemon
 * npm install -g express (if you don't have those three already)
 * npm install
+* npm run serve
+* open localhost:3000 in your browser